 Our fees are £120 a year, paid monthly at £10 a month.
 A limited number of concessions are available.
 We offer the first 3 visits as a free trial, to allow new members to try us out before committing.

 The choir provides a folder with all of the scores for the current repertoire, access to mp3 tracks of all of the different parts – to aid learning the songs – superb for those who don’t sight read, frequent opportunity to sing with the choir in formal and informal settings throughout the year, and the choir polo shirt – for informal events.
-All new members will be offered a free singing lesson once they have been paying fees for 4 months.
 Please refer to this timeline for further information about what to expect when you join HarmonyChoir.

 We also run a number of social events throughout the year.